valentjn/ltex-ls/ACKNOWLEDGMENTS.md

 # Acknowledgments

+languagetool-languageserver was originally written by [Adam Voss](https://github.com/adamvoss/languagetool-languageserver).

-langaugetool-languageserver uses third-party libraries or other resources that may be distributed under licenses different than itself.
+languagetool-languageserver uses third-party libraries or other resources that may be distributed under licenses different than itself.

-In the event that we accidentally failed to list a required notice, please bring it to our attention by opening an Issue or Pull Request.
+In the event that we accidentally failed to list a required notice, please bring it to our attention by opening an issue or pull request.

 The attached notices are provided for information only.

-## License notice for LanguageTool
+## License Notice for LanguageTool

 [LanguageTool](https://github.com/languagetool-org/languagetool) is licensed under the LGPL 2.1 or later